Civilization 6

 If you want to play the game: https://civilization.2k.com/

-1. It was kind of awkward thinking of specifically player mechanics because for Turn-based Games you are just interacting w/ the main game mechanics.
+1. It was kind of awkward thinking of specifically player mechanics because for Turn-based Games, you are interacting w/ the main game mechanics.
 There isn’t a single “body” to control, rather a system.

-2. Honestly, I have not completed 80% of my games.
+2. I have not completed 80% of my games.